TomerFi/version-bumper/README.md

 {"current":"2.1.4","bump":"minor","next":"2.2.0","dev":"2.2.1-dev"}
 ```

-For commits containing the text _BREAKING CHANGE_ in the message body, the output of the above commands will be:
+For commits containing the text _BREAKING CHANGE_ in their body, the output of the above commands will be:

 ```json
 {"current":"2.1.4","bump":"major","next":"3.0.0","dev":"3.0.1-dev"}